-Alternatively, a widow can also choose to make a livelihood with her children by using a socially accepted (and thus, exogenous) amount of a husband's bequest $k \geq 0$ transferred from a husband's clan to her and/or her children (and measured by transferable utility), which enables them to be self-sufficient.
-For example, in a traditional society that does not allow a widow or her (young) children to inherit property of the deceased, this amount is expected to be zero.
+Alternatively, a widow can also choose to make a livelihood with her children by using a socially accepted (and thus, exogenous) amount of a husband's bequest $k \ge 0$ transferred from a husband's clan to her (and measured by transferable utility), which enables them to be self-sufficient.
+For example, in a traditional society that does not allow a widow to inherit property of the deceased, this amount is expected to be zero.
 These yield the remaining payoff profiles $v_c(n, s, z) = u(n) - k$ and $v_w(n, s, z) = k - c(n)$.